The Best and Worst Foods for Managing Acid Reflux

 • Obesity

-• A few medications, such as Ibuprofen and Aspirin.
+• Medications such as Ibuprofen and Aspirin.

 Why do you need a GERD diet?